caocscar/workshops/pyspark sparksql/pyspark.md

 https://databricks.com/spark/about

-## Flux Hadoop Cluster
-SSH to `flux-hadoop-login.arc-ts.umich.edu` `Port 22` and login using your flux account and 2FA.

-**Note:** ARC-TS has a [Getting Started with Hadoop User Guide](http://arc-ts.umich.edu/new-hadoop-user-guide/)

-### Setting Python Version
-Change Python version for PySpark to Python 3.6 (instead of default Python 2.7)
-`export PYSPARK_PYTHON=/sw/dsi/centos7/x86-64/Anaconda3-5.0.1/bin/python`

 ## Documentation
-The latest Spark documentation can be found at https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html
+The relevant Spark documentation can be found at https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html

 ### Introduction Spark Overview
 Let's look at the *Overview* section.
 You should take away a couple of things from the Spark Overview: